End of Tenancy Cleaning Advice and DIY Tenant Tips

 - Return furnishing arrangement back where it was at your check-in.

-Many manage to develop a sustainable and healthy friendship with their landlord, but in terms of law, it is your rental agreement that will be considered as grounds of reason in case of post tenancy disputes.
+Many manage to develop a sustainable and healthy friendship with their landlord, but at the end of the day, it is your rental agreement that will be considered as grounds of reason in case of post tenancy disputes.

-An independent property inventory clerk can end up being your personal savior.
+An independent property inventory clerk can end up being your personal saviour.
 Your property inventory reports at both beginning and end of lease will show if there is any damage or other alterations of property condition present for the period of your tenancy.